Abortion Regret Isn’t a Myth, Despite New Study

 Bond at Surrendering the Secret said she’s counseled many women who had that exact experience.
 She agrees the trauma from medication abortions may be even more acute than that experienced after a surgical procedure.
 “You’re not told the truth, and then left alone to suffer through the trauma: intense cramping, hemorrhaging, delivery of baby,” she said

-The UC San Francisco study also reported that 95 percent of the women they spoke to said they were confident that abortion was the right decision for them.
+The UCSF study also reported that 95 percent of the women they spoke to said they were confident that abortion was the right decision for them.
 But Bond said even women who express strong confidence at the time of their decision (or even shortly afterward) are still at great risk for post-abortion stress.
 Expressed confidence at the abortion clinic may in fact be denial, she said, and that could fade later.